alonitac/DevOpsBootcampUPES/tutorials/21_docker_intro.md

 ![](../.img/docker-cont-run.png)

-### Spot check

-Given the fact that the docker client and the daemon are communicating using a socket located under `/var/run/docker.sock`, why is `sudo` required to execute `docker` command?

-### Solution

-This is because the Docker daemon runs with root-level permissions for security reasons, and the default Unix socket file (`/var/run/docker.sock`) is only accessible by the root user or users in the `docker` group.

 ## Hello world example

 The Docker "Hello World" container is a simple and lightweight container that is often used to verify if Docker is properly installed and functioning on a system.
 It is based on the official Docker image called [hello-world](https://hub.docker.com/_/hello-world).